Tornium/tornium/docs/user/bot/verification.rst

 Verifies a single member in the Discord server.
 Updates the member's nickname and/or roles depending on server configuration as detailed `above <Verification Options>`_.

-For a member to be successfully verified by SkyNet, they must be verified through the `official Torn Discord server <https://torn.com/discord>`_.
+For a member to be successfully verified by Tornium, they must be verified through the `official Torn Discord server <https://torn.com/discord>`_.

 .. list-table::
     :header-rows: 1